 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements, for this course are normally:

-- IELTS (academic) 7.0 overall with a minimum of 6.5 in writing and 5.5 in the other 3 components, or equivalent.
+- IELTS (Academic) 7.0 with a minimum of 6.5 in writing and 5.5 in speaking, listening and reading or equivalent.

 View further information about our English language requirements.